SmartIntellect

 Solution II

-Based on user needs and competitive insights, I led the design of the Dashboard MVP to provide a more intuitive and flexible way for users to organize and analyze key charts.
+Based on user needs and competitive insights, I led the design of the Dashboard MVP to help data analysts organize and analyze key charts more clearly and flexibly.

 Before